-Option Steps To troubleshoot a Recommended action Follow the instructions on the screen To troubleshoot Quality control messages To troubleshoot errors in the Built-in QC and Ampoule-based QC fields: a) Select the quality control measurement marked by a ?, where it is a symbol. b) Tap the Result button. c) Tap the Result button. c) Tap the Messages button. d) Select the message. e) Tap the Troubleshoot button. f) Follow the instructions on the screen.
+Option Steps To troubleshoot a Recommended action Follow the instructions on the screen To troubleshoot Quality control messages To troubleshoot errors in the Built-in QC and Ampoule-based QC fields: a) Select the quality control measurement marked by a ?, or symbol. b) Tap the Result button. c) Tap the Messages button. d) Select the message. e) Tap the Troubleshoot button. f) Follow the instructions on the screen.
 To troubleshoot messages in the QC Messages field: a) Select the message. b) Tap the Troubleshoot button. c) Follow the instructions on the screen.
-To troubleshoot Calibrations messages To troubleshoot calibrations marked by a ?, So or symbol. a) Select the marked calibration. b) Tap the Result button. c) Tap the Messages button. d) Select the message. e) Tap the Troubleshoot button. f) Follow the instructions on the screen.
+To troubleshoot Calibrations messages To troubleshoot calibrations marked by a ?, or symbol. a) Select the marked calibration. b) Tap the Result button. c) Tap the Messages button. d) Select the message. e) Tap the Troubleshoot button. f) Follow the instructions on the screen.
 To troubleshoot messages in the Message field: a) Select the message. b) Tap the Troubleshoot button. c) Follow the instructions on the screen.
-To troubleshoot Consumables or System messages a) Select the message. b) Tap the Troubleshoot button. c) Follow the instructions on the screen.
+To troubleshoot Consumables or System messages a) Select the message.b) Tap the Troubleshoot button.c) Follow the instructions on the screen.

-About guided troubleshooting, page 99
+About guided troubleshooting, page 89